 Last spring, a fast-growing list of colleges announced plans to move online.
-This year, a slower-growing list of colleges are announcing COVID-19 vaccination requirements for students.
-So far, more than 20 schools say students coming to campus this fall must be inoculated against the virus.
+This spring, a slower-growing number of colleges are announcing COVID-19 vaccination requirements.
+So far, more than 400 U.S. schools say students coming to campus this fall must be vaccinated.

-All adults in all states are eligible to get a COVID-19 vaccine as of April 19.
-College leaders say high vaccination rates among in-person students and employees will help campus life return to normal, but three state lawmakers and at least two lawsuits argue that such a mandate can't be implemented before the vaccine is fully approved by the Food and Drug Administration (FDA).
+All Americans aged 12 and older are eligible to get a COVID-19 vaccine.
+College leaders say high vaccination rates among students and employees will help get campus life back to normal, but lawsuits and state lawmakers argue that the new vaccines can't be mandated before being fully approved by the Food and Drug Administration (FDA).

 Can Colleges Require the COVID-19 Vaccine?

 Most U.S. colleges already require vaccines for viral diseases like measles, mumps, and rubella.
-The COVID-19 vaccines are still only approved for emergency use, however, which puts the new mandates in a legal gray zone.
+Some attorneys say universities have the same right to mandate COVID-19 vaccines; however, the experimental vaccines are approved for emergency use only, putting the new mandates in a legal gray zone.

 Without approval from the FDA, Virginia Tech officials determined that they couldn't require COVID-19 vaccination.
-Harvard Law School professor Glenn Cohen counters that COVID-19 tests are approved under the same FDA emergency authorization — and have been required by colleges all year.
+Harvard Law School professor Glenn Cohen counters that COVID-19 tests are approved under the same FDA emergency authorization and have been required by colleges all year without issue.

 All states require colleges to accommodate students who refuse a vaccine for medical reasons.
-Most states — save for California, Maine, Mississippi, New York, and West Virginia — also allow exemptions for religious reasons, for which no proof is required.
+Most states — save for California, Maine, Mississippi, New York, West Virginia, and now Connecticut — also allow exemptions for religious reasons.

-Several large public colleges, including The Ohio State University, the University of Iowa, and the University of Florida, say they will not, or are unlikely to, mandate the vaccine.
-Other institutions, like the University of North Carolina at Charlotte, hope to incentivize students to get vaccinated.
+Some public college systems, including The Ohio State University, the University of Iowa, and the University of Florida, say they will not or are unlikely to mandate the vaccine.
+Many institutions that do not plan to mandate COVID-19 vaccines hope to incentivize students instead.